keithfma/keithfma.github.io/_posts/2022-08-24-uncertaintext.md

   rise in global sea level since 1993.
 </blockquote>

+Personally, I find this dynamic representation both informative (but __quite__ distracting).

+TODO: discuss tradeoff between communicating precise info and conveying an intuition for the value and how well we have pinned it down.

-TODO: a little about how it is done, a little about how to use it in your own pages.
+## How it works and how to use it

+TODO

 [uncertaintext-repo]: https://github.com/keithfma/uncertaintext
 [nasa-sea-level]: https://climate.nasa.gov/vital-signs/sea-level/